Breakdown

 A breakdown is the bearish counterpart to a breakout.
 It occurs when price falls below a previously established support level, indicating that selling pressure has overwhelmed the buyers who were defending that price zone.
 Breakdowns signal potential further downside and are closely watched by both short sellers looking for entry opportunities and long holders evaluating whether to exit positions.

-Like breakouts, breakdowns are most significant when accompanied by increased volume.
-A support break on heavy volume suggests institutional participation and increases the likelihood that the move will sustain itself.
-A break on light volume is more likely to be a temporary dip that recovers.
+Like breakouts, breakdowns carry the most weight when accompanied by elevated volume.
+A support break on heavy volume suggests institutional participation and conviction behind the selling.
+A break on thin volume is more likely to represent a temporary dip or a liquidity vacuum rather than a genuine shift in market structure.

 Frequently Asked Questions